Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

 # Design
   ## Color Scheme
   * Three main colors where chosen.
-These colours were inspired by the image of the sun setting over Hong Kong City.
-The main colour is that of pink salmon
+White background, black font like a notebook and teal buttons.
+Red button for deletion.
      Colors are pinksalmon like a sunset and darkslate gray to represent the concrete jungle below.
  ## Typography

-  * Font used is Satisfy and cursive.
-I wanted something relaxed and flowing.
+  * Font used is Pacifico and cursive for logo and Oswald for the main body.
+Pacifico font is to conjure the image of a notebook.
  ## Imagery
-  * Images used were from Unsplash and of particilar hiking locations in Hong Kong.
+  * Images used were from Unsplash, BBC Food URLs and the main hero image is fro Shutterstock.

 ## Features
-* Responsive on all devices and have interactive elements for bookings.
-Icons that link to further social media updates.
+* Responsive on all devices.
+To be able to add recipes to a database that are then shared online.
+Allowing Icons that link to further social media updates.

 ## Wireframes